 City Centre Resignalling Project

-The City Centre Resignalling Project is provided for under the capital investment programme for transport, funded by the National Transport Authority.
+The City Centre Resignalling Project is provided for under the capital investment programme for transport.
+The design and planning of this project was funded by the Irish Government through the National Transport Authority and was also part-funded by the Innovation & Networks Executive Agency of the European Commission.
 The project will meet future demand for rail transport by increasing the capacity and frequency of trains through Dublin City Centre.

 The Project has also taken in to consideration the need to modernise signalling equipment.
 Computer based interlocking will be used to replace the existing Relay based signalling systems in Howth/Howth Junction/Killester /Connolly and Pearse.

-- First phase of the project covers the section between Malahide/Howth and Killester
+- First phase of the project covers the section between Malahide/Howth to Killester

-- Second phase of the project covers the busy Connolly station area
+- Second phase of the project covers Killester to East Wall Junction

 The new signalling system will bring major benefits to our customers: